xboudsady/maximo-queries/readme.md

         WHEN dbo.workorder.[description]
 LIKE '%bait%'
             THEN 'General Pest Control Services'
         WHEN dbo.workorder.[description]
 LIKE '%pod%'
             THen 'General Pestec Services'
+        WHEN dbo.workorder.[description]
+LIKE '%infest%'
+            THen 'General Pestec Services'
     END AS 'Pest Category',